Zhuzhou Hunan, China Travel Guide

 This table a general estimate of daily spending in Zhuzhou.
 These figures exclude international flights.

 Daily expenses are variable based on your travel style.
-Zhuzhou offers options for budget, mid-range, and luxury travelers.
+Zhuzhou gives you options for budget, mid-range, and premium travelers.

 Accommodation and dining choices significantly the overall cost.
 Public transport keeps costs low.